sharkxhunter/socialite/README.md

 # Socialite

-Simple social network for developers
+Simple social network for developers who are looking for jobs or outsourcing projects.

 ## Available Scripts